paruljain/canister/README.md

 Powershell Webserver
 ====================

 A micro, around 100 lines, of pure PowerShell standalone webserver designed to create RESTful APIs.
-Embed it in your application to enable rich web based user interface.
+Embed it in your application to enable responsive AJAX and Single Page Applications.
+Also serves files like a regular web server needed to bootstrap the application.
 Does not need IIS.

 Setup
 -----